HubSpot vs Freshsales for Small Business 2026: Which CRM Actually Delivers ROI?

 - Predictive lead scoring on Professional tier and above

-- Reporting dashboards that are genuinely detailed
+- Reporting dashboards that offer real depth

 - 1,500+ integrations via the HubSpot App Marketplace